Skip to main content

 The Trade-Off Curve

-• Lower threshold = catch more fraud, but also decline more good customers
+• Lower threshold = catch more fraud, decline more good customers

-• Higher threshold = approve more good customers, but also let through more fraud
+• Higher threshold = approve more good customers, let through more fraud

-There's no "correct" threshold - it depends on what your business can tolerate.
-Optimizing metrics like AUC, precision, recall, or F1 score helps you find the right balance, but ultimately it's a business decision.
+There's no "correct" threshold.
+It depends on what your business can tolerate.
+AUC, precision, recall and F1 help you find the balance.
+The call is still a business call.

 Three-Tier Strategy